 - If you do notice mistakes on your credit report, contact the bureau and creditor associated with the erroneous info to find out what you need to do next to contest the info and get it corrected.

-We’ll point out some final tips regarding how to pay down debt in the conclusion to this blog series that will be posted soon.
-Be sure to look for it!
+We’ll point out some final tips regarding how to pay down debt in the conclusion to this blog series in part 3.

 Denver Metro Area Bankruptcy Attorneys at Garcia & Gonzales, P.C.